credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/iso-8583-packer/doc/length/length-packer.md

 # Length Packer

 Some `MsgField`s have defined the `LEN` subfield, see the [field-types.md](../field-types.md) page.
 These `LEN` subfields may have many different formats.
-The following implementations of the `LengthPacker` interface transform `LEN` subfield in different formats:
+The following implementations of the `LengthPacker` interface transform `LEN` subfield into different formats:
 &&beginPlaceholder {
     "className": "com.credibledoc.substitution.content.generator.code.InterfaceImplementationsContentGenerator",
     "description": "All known implementations of the LengthPacker interface",